what-we-eat/data/README.md

-# data
-A shared commons of data from our food system.
+An open source project to bring transparency to the food system.